Kanary159357/convert324/README.md

 # convert324

-Convert mp3 to mp4 with simple thumbail editor
+Convert mp3 to mp4 with simple thumbail editor using [FFMPEG.WASM](https://github.com/ffmpegwasm/ffmpeg.wasm)

 Try it